 Fuse Magazine covers gay Australia and the world from their Canberra base - read them online too.

-DNA Magazine is another national glossy known around the world for the very impressive photography of hot men.
+DNA Magazine is a national glossy known around the world for their very impressive photography of hot men.

 QueerScreen produces the annual February-March Gay Mardi Gras Film Festival, and the September Queer Screen Film Fest, as well as other film screenings throughout the year.

 Sydney.com is the most comprehensive tourism website, covering arts/culture events, food/wine reviews and listings, the scoop on local nature/parks/beaches, plus shopping and accommodations information.
 Australia.com covers the city too, along with the rest of the country.

 The City of Sydney website has places to go and things to do from the big events to finding a bicycle to rent, or a municipal swimming pool to cool off.

 For locations and website links to businesses listed below, and more, see our gay Sydney map & listings pages.

 Adina Apartment Hotel (359 Crown St), self-contained apartments with swimming pool, spa, gym, and barbecue area.

 The Arts Hotel (21 Oxford St, Paddington) formerly Sullivan's, near most recreations including easy bus to Bondi Beach.